CMHAAorg/cmhaa-website/site/content/resources/personal-story-helen-silver-ao.md

 ---
-title: "Personal Story: Helen Silver AO"
+title: Helen Silver AO, Allianz Australia Insurance Ltd
 meta_keywords: Helen Silver, Allianz, Insurance, Mental Awareness, CMHAA, Mental Health, Corporate Mental Health Alliance, City Mental Health Alliance
 meta_description: This is a detailed description of the page.
-banner_title: "Personal Story: Helen Silver AO"
+banner_title: Helen Silver AO, Allianz Australia Insurance Ltd
 banner_right_image: img/helen-silver-14-bio-pic.jpg
 date: 2020-09-10T09:51:27.727Z
-description: >-
-  I’ve had to confront some challenging situations in my career.
+description: I’ve had to confront some challenging situations in my career.
 But the most difficult was the aftermath of the 2009 Black Saturday Bushfires when I was running the Victorian public service.

-  None of us had experienced such death and destruction.
-We went into overdrive.
-We worked tirelessly to help the fire-affected.
 category: Personal stories
 focus: Support for managers, colleagues and staff
 role: CEO or leadership role
 organisation_size: Large (250+ employees)
 industry: Financial & Insurance Services
 ---
-I’ve had to confront some challenging situations in my career.
-But the most difficult was the aftermath of the 2009 Black Saturday Bushfires when I was running the Victorian public service.

 None of us had experienced such death and destruction.
 We went into overdrive.
-We worked tirelessly to help the fire-affected.
+We worked tirelessly to help the fire-affected community.

 I witnessed extraordinary levels of resilience, kindness and endurance.
 But it also took a toll.
-Some of our team started fraying at the edges, not making the best decisions.
+Some of our team members started fraying at the edges; not making the best decisions.
 Others would unexpectedly burst into tears.

 I learnt that it was vital to prioritise mental health and to know when it’s time to step back and take a break.